myjaa/Number_Recogniser/README.md

 # Number_Recogniser

-A simple python app that guess the single digit number you write by using an image classifier trained on MNIST using a CNN.
+A simple python app that recognizes/guesses a single digit number written by the user using an image classifier trained on MNIST using a CNN.

 **Libraries used:**